How To Stop Doomscrolling For Your Mental Health

 How to stop doomscrolling

 Completely unplugging or checking out from the news forever isn’t possible or desirable for everyone.
-That’s why it can be helpful to engage in some of the following healthy behaviors to help protect yourself from the potentially harmful effects of doomscrolling.
+That’s why it can be helpful to engage in some of the following healthy behaviors to help safeguard yourself from the potentially harmful effects of doomscrolling.

-Recognize when you’re doing it
+Recognize when you’re in a doomscroll loop

 Once you realize you’re in a loop of consuming the kinds of stories that make you feel bad, you might use that as an opportunity to close out of the website or app you’re on and look for another activity.
 While it can be difficult to build this habit, it may help to remind yourself that it’s in the interest of your own well-being to take a break.

-Set time limits on technology
+Set time limits on technology and social media

 When you set a time limit for the use of your phone, computer, or certain social media platforms, you’re restricting the time you could potentially spend doomscrolling.
 Many phones and apps have built-in timer features that you can use for this purpose.
 It could also help to have a partner or friend help hold you accountable to the limits you decide to set for yourself.